pocl/pocl/doc/sphinx/source/conformance.rst

   Similarly, ``CL_KERNEL_ARG_TYPE_RESTRICT`` or ``CL_KERNEL_ARG_TYPE_CONST`` is
   returned if the **argument is a pointer** and the referenced type is declared with the restrict or const qualifier

+- the compiler test may fail with pocl-1.1 when it's built with SPIR support, because cl_khr_spir extension is not recognized with OpenCL 1.2 - officially it's only recognized since OpenCL 2.0.

 .. _sigfpe-handler: